 The predominant form of OA expression is the Institutional Repository (IR), trailed by the OA journal.
 Nyambi (2010) gives an overview of the state of IRs in Zimbabwe.
 Her report which is still as valid now as it was in 2010, forms the basis of this report which gives a brief outline of the state of IRs in Zimbabwe, the enabling environment and barriers to setting up IRs.
 It further outlines major projects, national or institutional policies and details of key organisations involved in OA.

+As of June 2015, there are nine OA repositories listed in OpenDOAR.
 All universities with the exception of the Catholic University, Great Zimbabwe University, Lupane State University and Solusi University have IRs at various stages of development.
 The major content of these repositories are journal articles, published conference papers, projects and dissertations, digital collections and past examination papers whose full texts are accessible on the universities’ local Intranets.
 Most collections are mounted on the Greenstone and/or DSpace platform.
 The University of Zimbabwe also provides book chapters, working papers, research reports and seminar papers.
-The repository is listed in the Directory of OA Repositories (OpenDOAR) and it is accessible on the internet.

 A number of factors are responsible for the existence of institutional repositories at most universities albeit on the local Intranet.